tkiviniemi/HSL_Citybikes/README.md

 * `/api/stations?page={page}&limit={limit}&sortKey={sortKey}&sortOrder={sortOrder}`
   - Fetches all stations
   - Query Parameters
-    - `page`(mandatory, default = 1): Determines how many stations in the list should be skipped
+    - `page`(optional, default = 1): Determines how many stations in the list should be skipped
-    - `limit`(mandatory, default = 10): Determines how many stations are returned
+    - `limit`(optional, default = 10): Determines how many stations are returned
-    - `orderKey`(mandatory, default = station_id): Determines by which column the returned stations are sorted
+    - `orderKey`(optional, default = station_id): Determines by which column the returned stations are sorted
-    - `orderBy`(mandatory, default = asc): Determines if sort order is ascending or descending
+    - `orderBy`(optional, default = asc): Determines if sort order is ascending or descending
   - Example of a returned object (used query: `/api/stations?page=1&limit=10&sortKey=name_fi&sortOrder=desc`):
     ```json
     {